trane-project/trane-music/courses/major_scale/lesson_A/exercise_6/back.md

-The note in degree number 6 of the A major scale is F♯.
+The note in degree number 6 of the A Major scale is F♯.